Wizards vs. Hornets Player Props Betting Odds

 |3PM

-- He 1.7 made three-pointers average is 0.8 lower than his over/under on Wednesday.
+- Poole averages 1.7 made three-pointers, which is less than his over/under on Friday (2.5).

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.